ecita/limitd-redis/README.md

 ## ERL (Elevated Rate Limits)
 ERL is a feature that allows you to define a different set of limits that kick in when the bucket is empty.
+The feature aims to provide a way to temporarily allow a higher rate of requests when the bucket is empty, for a limited period of time.

-To be able to allow its use within limitd-redis, you need to set the `allowERL` to `true` You can configure elevated limits inside your type definitions as follows:
+To be able to allow its use within limitd-redis, you need to:
+1. call the `take` method with the parameter `allowERL` set to `true`.
+2. pass the `erlIsActiveKey` parameter with the identifier of the ERL activation for the bucket.
+This works similarly to the `key` you pass to `limitd.take`, which is the identifier of the bucket; however it's used to track the ERL activation for the bucket instead.
+3. make sure that the bucket definition has ERL configured.

+You can configure elevated limits inside your bucket definitions as follows:

 ```js
 buckets = {